No products in the cart

 Keeping the differences between kratom and coffee in mind, some people have found that the two are actually pretty complementary.
 So, how can you enjoy the best of both?
 Our first tip for getting the best out of these two fabulous plants is to become a beverage gourmet and get to know the kinds available.
 Coffee itself has at least four drinkable varieties, and kratom comes in many different strains.

-According to users, kratom and coffee can be safely combined, but be sure to halve your dose of kratom if you have it with coffee — especially when using a stimulating strain!
+According to users, they can be safely combined, but be sure to halve your dose of kratom if you have it with coffee ‘ especially when using a stimulating strain!
 Popular ways to take kratom and coffee include mixing liquid coffee and kratom tea or taking your kratom dose in the morning and coffee half an hour later.

 Become a Gourmet Kratom Consumer with Koko Kratom